janujanvaseekaran/jking-rules2007/README.md

-- 👋 Hi, I’m @jking-rules2007
+- 👋 Hi, I’m Janujan Vaseekaran
-- 👀 I’m interested in Coding, Basketball, and Teachnology
+- 👀 I’m interested in Coding, Basketball, and Technology
 - 🌱 I’m currently learning a new coding language called C